 The processing time is normally 5 working days but for heavy vehicles, 10 working days will be added.
-Transports with extraordinary exceeds of the reference profile may require longer turnaround time.
+The processing time may be longer for transports with more extensive conditions, during weeks 26 - 33, and over Christmas and New Year.
+Transports that extraordinarily exceed the profile and line categories may require longer processing time.
 Transport conditions are processed during non-holiday Monday-Friday between 8.00 and 16.00.
-Exceptions occur, with days off on working days between two holidays (klämdag) and days with reduced working hours.
+Exceptions occur, with days off on weekdays between a public holiday and a weekend (klämdag) and days with reduced working hours.